danguetta/danguetta.github.io/_pages/xlkitlearn.md

 author_profile: true
 ---

 I wrote XLKitLearn to give students access to the full power of scikitlearn using an Excel interface.
+Students use it to fit random forests, boosted trees, and carry out Latent Dirichlet Allocation on large datasets, all in Excel.
 It has changed the way I teach data science and analytics.

 Why design a brand new tool when there are others out there?
 See [below](#why-design-a-brand-new-tool) for my rationale.
+Ready to give it a try?
+See the [installation instructions](#installing-the-add-in) and [quick demos](#two-quick-demos) below.

 Here are the highlights
   - Ability to fit a number of linear and tree-based predictive analytic models, as well as basic text analytic capability (encoding, and Latent Dirichlet Allocation)